Geometry of $CRS$ bi-warped product submanifolds in Sasakian and cosymplectic manifolds: Preliminaries

-A submanifold $M^n$ of an almost contact metric manifold $\tilde M^{2m+1}$ is said to be {\textit{pointwise slant}}, if for a nonzero vector $X\in T_pM^n$ at $p\in M$, which is linearly independent to $\mathfrak{\xi}_p$, the angle $\theta(X)$ between $\varphi X$ and $T^*M=T_pM^n-\{0\}$ is independent of the choice of nonzero vector $X\in T_p^*M$.
-In this case, $\theta$ can be regarded as a function on $M^n$, which is called the {\textit{slant function}} of the pointwise slant submanifold.
-Notice that a pointwise slant submanifold $M$ is slant, if its slant function $\theta$ is globally constant on $M$.
-Moreover, invariant and anti-invariant submanifolds are pointwise slant submanifolds with slant function $\theta=0$ and $\theta=\frac{\pi}{2}$, respectively.
-A pointwsie slant submanifold is proper if it is neither invariant nor anti-invariant.
-Non-trivial examples of pointwise slant submanifolds are given in (see, \cite{UK}, \cite{Park}).
+(c) A submanifold $M^{n}$ is called {\textit{pointwise slant}} \cite{Etayo,CG} if for any nonzero vector $X\in T_xM^n\,(x\in M)$, the angle $\theta(X)$ between $\varphi X$ and $T_xM^n$ is independent of the choice of $X\in T_xM$.
+In this case, $\theta$ defines a function on $M^n$, called the {\textit{slant function}}.
+In particular, if the slant function $\theta$ is a global constant on $M^{n}$, then $M^{n}$ is said to be a {\it slant submanifold} or a {\it $\theta$-slant submanifold}. .07in

+Anti-invariant submanifolds are slant submanifolds with slant function $\theta=\frac{\pi}{2}$.
+A pointwise slant submanifold is called {\it proper} if $0<\theta <\frac{\pi}{2}$.
+See \cite{Park,UK} for non-trivial examples of pointwise slant submanifolds.